imdanieljiang/PythonBot/README.md

 - Customizable server specific bot command prefix
   - Members with administrator permissions can change the bot command prefix
   - The bot command prefix can be unique to each server
-- Pulls from Reddit's using the Python Reddit API Wrapper (PRAW) using async functions
-  - Grabs the hottest 'n' number of posts from any 's' subreddit